hilton/hilton.github.com/presentations/feature-construct.md

 Instead, we construct features on the fly, for the length of a conversation.

-This talk explains how we make software development difficult by failing to pin down features.
+This talk explains how we make our lives difficult by failing to pin down features, throughout software development.
-We juggle roadmaps, tests, deployments, analytics and support requests, without clearly-defined software features to tie them together.
+We juggle roadmaps, tests, deployments, analytics and support requests, without following features from one conversation to another.
 We don’t have a clear idea about which features are released, enabled, documented, popular, broken, unreliable or abandoned.